The Maurice Wohl Charitable Foundation

 • 45 independent living apartments

-• Community center with social activities
+• Community centre with social activities

 • Demonstrated: comprehensive solution, long-term infrastructure, quality of life focus